mburbage/Facebook-Feed-EZ/readme.txt

 == Description ==

 Greetings.
 [Red Circle](https://redcircle.biz/ "Digital Marketing") has developed a easy to use Facebook feed plugin for developers to easily add facebook content to their website.
 We wanted to develop a plugins that was as barebones as possible to maintain a smaller file size, and use less website resources.
 Our plugin reduces the need to write the code to access your feed and display it on your page.
-We gone ahead and developed a basic display for your feed, but you're welcome to customize your own as well.
+We've gone ahead and developed a basic display for your feed, but you're welcome to customize your own as well.
 Please contact us with any problems you may have and we will be happy to help.

 For additional support you can submit a ticket through our [support page](https://services.redcircle.biz/supporttickets.php "Support").
 Or you can read more on our plugin forum or [knowledgebase](https://services.redcircle.biz/knowledgebase "Knowledgebase")